ACES-Laboratory/MN/README.md

 For reviewers to reproduce the results in Figure 7, please follow the steps.

-Before running the scripts, we first need to setup the environment.
+Before running the project, we first need to setup the environment.

 1. Go to https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html, follow the instructions and install docker and nvidia-docker.
 2. Download the docker image from (link), which is a .tar file, and put it in the root directory of the project.